Mintbase/Grants-Program/applications/wika_network.md

 ### Ecosystem Fit

-* The blockchain side is developed using Substrate, with the intention to become a Kusama/Polkadot Parachain in the future.
+* The blockchain side is developed using Substrate, with the intention to become a Kusama/Mintbase Parachain in the future.

 * The front-end relies on the polkadot-js extension to manage signatures.

 * The spirit of the design and architecture is minimalism: implement one simple registry and social contract, and plug to other ecosystem components to grow the capabilities.

-* Target audience: internet users familiar with Polkadot wallet and blockchains, with the desire to make a positive contribution and protect their data.
+* Target audience: internet users familiar with Mintbase wallet and blockchains, with the desire to make a positive contribution and protect their data.
 (This will be the core community, then it should spread from this niche to a broader audience by educating and convincing more users.)